atosti/coc/README.md

 5. Enter more symbols as desired.
 6. Type 'exit' or 'quit' to close the program.

+### Running in batch mode

+You can also pass a sequence of symbols via the standard in to main program by using the `-m batch` flag at program start.
+This will execute a parallelized fetch of the symbol information and writes the results to the `coc.xlsx` file.

+Example:
+`echo "BRK.B" | python3 main.py -m batch`

 ## Usable Flags

 ---

+### Interactive Mode Flags

 Note that flags can be combined into strings prepended with a dash, so "-dx" would run both "-d" and "-x".